SamedYalcin/MRAD/README.md

 You can find the masks in: https://drive.google.com/file/d/1UTR_P3sQ8xCOO_uytw5bcmgYaGXsjUKA

+Links to images are in the `urls.txt` file.

 # How to reconstruct
 * Extract the masks in to a folder.
 * Create another folder with the same structure and download the originals to that folder.
 This will be the source folder.